Customer Journey Research for Installation

 Electrical Installation

-Switchgear, wiring accessories, cable management, control systems, lighting.
-Specifier and consulting engineer influence increases with project complexity.
-For residential, the installer’s habitual brand preference dominates the journey.
+Specifier and engineer influence rises with project complexity; for residential, the installer's habitual brand preference dominates.

 Subsector